 The Best Brown Butter Oatmeal Cookies

-This recipe takes the classic oatmeal cookie and gives it a bakery-inspired upgrade.
-Instead of relying on sweetness alone, these cookies are layered with rich brown butter, dark brown sugar, pure vanilla, warm cinnamon, freshly grated nutmeg, and just a whisper of cloves.
+There is something undeniably comforting about a warm oatmeal cookie fresh from the oven.
+This recipe takes the classic oatmeal cookie and gives it a bakery-inspired upgrade with rich brown butter, dark brown sugar, pure vanilla, warm cinnamon, freshly grated nutmeg, and a whisper of cloves.
 A sprinkle of flaky sea salt on top creates the perfect contrast, making every bite taste rich, buttery, and balanced.

 Why You’ll Love These Brown Butter Oatmeal Cookies